orbs-network/orbs-spec/behaviors/services/virtual-machine.md

 * Batch transient state pointer (points to the batch transient state which is defined outside the execution context).
   * The combined transient state of the entire batch (normally an entire block of transactions).
   * Relevant for `ReadWrite` execution contexts only.
+* Events logs
+  * Logs events emitted by the SDK `Log.Emit` function and are relevant only for `ReadWrite` execution contexts.
+  * Each event is associated with the contract that triggered it.
+  * The events functionality is initially reserved for crosschain operations.
+Only a single event may be emitted per transaction, a second emit fails the transaction execution.

 &nbsp;
 ## `Init` (flow)